Hieromon/AutoConnect/mkdocs/acelements.md

 AutoConnectSubmit | AC_Tag_None
 AutoConnectText | AC_Tag_None

+!!! note "A placement posterior of AutoConnectText"
+    A placement posterior for AutoConnectText has a slightly peculiar specification.
+AutoConnectText element without the style attribute will be drained to HTML as a raw value and is accompanied by `<p>`, `<br>` or `<div>` tags according to the post enumeration values.
+    If the style attribute is specified, the post enumeration value will be ignored and always be enclosed in the `<div>` tag, and the style value will be inserted into `style` attribute of the `<div>` tag.

 ### <i class="fa fa-caret-right"></i> type

 The **type** indicates the type of the element and represented as the *ACElement_t* enumeration type in the Sketch.
 Since AutoConnectElement also acts as a variant of other elements, it can be applied to handle elements collectively.
 At that time, the type can be referred to by the [**typeOf()**](apielements.md#typeof) function.
 The following example changes the font color of all [AutoConnectText](#autoconnecttext) elements of a custom Web page to gray.